 Covering your Traditional British Christmas Cake

-- To cover the Christmas Cake, turn the cake upside down so that the flat side up is facing upward.
-Combine the apricot preserves and warm water, stir to thin and sieve through a fine sieve or cheesecloth.
+- To cover the Christmas cake, turn the cake upside down so that the flat side up is facing upward.
+Combine the 2 tablespoon apricot preserves and 1 tablespoon warm water, stir to thin, and sieve through a fine sieve or cheesecloth.
 Use the remaining mix to coat the bottom and sides of the cake.

-- Use confectioners sugar to coat a working surface and roll out marzipan with 2 additional inches than the cake width (9 inch baking pan + 2 inches to cover the cake sides).
+- Use confectioners' sugar to coat a working surface and roll out 1½ lbs marzipan with two additional inches than the cake width (9-inch baking pan + 2 inches to cover the cake sides).

 - Roll marzipan layer up on your rolling pin and transfer to cover the cake.
 Use your rolling pin to level and smooth the top of the cake and marzipan, then work to smooth the sides of the cake.
 Your marzipan should cover the cake completely, use a sharp knife to trim any excess marzipan away from the bottom of the covered cake.